Ethical Consumer's primary goal is making global businesses more sustainable through consumer pressure.

 Ethical Consumer aims to enable you to assert your own ethical values through the market by providing information about the company groups that lie behind the brand names on a product-by-product basis.
 Information is presented in a way (with sliders and rating tables) that allows you to make decisions based upon your own beliefs and priorities.
 We do however recommend Best Buys for those who are broadly sympathetic to all the issues we cover.

 3. Transparency of research

 Most of the information we use comes from previously published sources - from campaign groups as well as from business directories, company reports and government data.
-Unlike some ethical rating projects, each element that makes up a particular Ethical Consumer product ranking is fully explained and sourced in the company pages and research reports available on this website.
-Our ranking system is also fully transparent and more details are available here.
+Unlike some ethical rating projects our ranking system is fully transparent and all our data included in each product guide is available to subscribers.

-We welcome criticism and feedback on each element as well as the broader aspects of our rankings.
+We welcome feedback on each element as well as the broader aspects of our rankings.

 4. Letting the companies know